Guggenheim Presents First Museum Exhibition of Indian Modern Painter V. S. Gaitonde

 After the presentation at the Solomon R. Guggenheim Museum in New York, V. S. Gaitonde: Painting as Process, Painting as Life will travel to the Peggy Guggenheim Collection in Venice from October 3, 2015–January 10, 2016.

 V. S. Gaitonde: Painting as Process, Painting as Life will be accompanied by an exhibition catalogue authored by Sandhini Poddar that will serve as the first comprehensive art historical and biographic record on the artist.
 The catalogue is co-published by Prestel/DelMonico Books and will be available for $55 at guggenheimstore.org.

 Friday, October 24, 5:30 pm

 A rare film screening of V. S. Gaitonde (1995, 27 min.) followed by an in-gallery discussion between the filmmaker and exhibition curator Sandhini Poddar.

 Free with museum admission

 Monday, November 3, 6:30 pm

-Following a tour of the exhibition, scholar Iftikar Dadi, artist Zarina, and exhibition curator Sandhini Poddar discuss international modernism, abstraction, and the work of V. S. Gaitonde in the gallery.
+In this program, scholar Iftikhar Dadi, artist Zarina, and exhibition curator Sandhini Poddar discuss international modernism, abstraction, and the work of V. S. Gaitonde, within the exhibition galleries.

 $12, $8 members, $5 students